Health and Social Care

 Many social work jobs don’t have the typical 9 to 5 Monday through Friday office hours.
 Those who do have a regular contract can find that their work takes them past these hours.

 Social workers fight for social justice, relieve human suffering, and progress their lives.
 When people think of reducing poverty and protecting children, they typically think of social workers.
-That kind of work is carried out by many social workers.
-By raising awareness and protecting the community by creating employment possibilities on their own effort, social services and social work play a significant role in helping people in improving their quality of life.
+Many of them carry out that kind of work.
+By raising awareness and protecting the community by creating employment possibilities on their own effort, this field of work play a significant role in helping people in improving their quality of life.

 I hope this article has given you a better understanding of how to become a social worker.